gazebo-web/cloudsim/docs/README.md

 and Stopping simulations.
 To be able to perform these operations, the Simulator component is helped by a set of Platforms and Application Services.
 In the following sections we'll describe how to create these components.

 In order to start and stop simulations, the Simulator component uses actions.
-An action is a set of jobs that describes how a simulation should be launched, step by step.
+An action is a list of jobs that describe how a simulation should be launched or terminated, step by step.

-These jobs run on the application, but they usually perform request against the Cloudsim API.
-Generic jobs can be found in the `gitlab.com/ignitionrobotics/web/cloudsim/pkg/simulator/jobs` package.
+These jobs run on the application-side, but they usually perform requests against the Cloudsim API.
+Generic jobs that reach the Clodusim API can be found in the `gitlab.com/ignitionrobotics/web/cloudsim/pkg/simulator/jobs` package.

 ### Platform